C00kie-/squirrel.lu/keeping-notes-for-creativity.md

   It fails to.

-Fighting with VI more than sometimes, still loving it, but nope.
+Fighting with Vi more than sometimes, still loving it, but nope.
 Is it a keyboard mapping problem this time,or just me?

 And most important: it leaks just too much info such as : author, date, path...